Hawala

-Hawala or hewala (حِوالة ḥawāla, meaning transfer or sometimes trust), originating in India as havala (हवाला), also known as havaleh in Persian, and xawala or xawilaad in Somali, is a popular and informal value transfer system based on the performance and honour of a huge network of money brokers (known as hawaladars).
+Hawala or hewala (حِوالة), originating in India as havālā (हवाला) or huṇḍī (हुण्डी, हुण्डिका), also known as ḥavâleh in Persian, and xawala or xawilaad in Somali, is a popular and informal value transfer system based on the performance and honour of a huge network of money brokers (known as hawaladars).

-They operate outside of, or parallel to, traditional banking, financial channels and remittance systems.
-The system requires a minimum of two hawaladars that take care of the "transaction" without the movement of cash or telegraphic transfer.
-While hawaladars are spread throughout the world, they are primarily located in the Middle East, North Africa, the Horn of Africa and the Indian subcontinent.
-Hawala follows Islamic traditions, but its use is not limited to Muslims.
+Hawala operates alongside conventional banking and remittance services.
+It is historically associated with South Asia and the Middle East and is used by migrant communities to send money home.

 Origins

 The hawala system originated in India.
-In 2003 Hawala as a legal concept was documented, finding evidence of Hawala reaching back to 1327, in a publication by Matthias Schramm and Markus Taube, with the title "Evolution and institutional foundation of the hawala financial system".
+In 2003, hawala as a legal concept was documented, finding evidence of hawala reaching back to 1327, in a publication by Matthias Schramm and Markus Taube, with the title "Evolution and institutional foundation of the hawala financial system".

-It has been speculated that "Hawala" itself influenced the development of the agency in common law and in civil laws, such as the aval in French law, the aval in Portuguese law, and the avallo in Italian law.
-The words aval and avallo bear a similarity to hawala, and the context of intensive trade between Italian cities and the Muslim world suggests a possible link.
+It has been speculated that hawala itself influenced the development of the agency in common law and in civil laws, such as the aval in French law, the aval in Portuguese law, and the avallo in Italian law.
+Some legal historians have suggested possible parallels between medieval European practices such as the aval and Islamic legal institutions like ḥawāla.
+Badr notes, however, that similarities and historical trade contacts do not in themselves demonstrate legal borrowing, and that such claims remain unproven.
 The transfer of debt was "not permissible under Roman law but became widely practiced in medieval Europe, especially in commercial transactions", potentially borrowing from hawala.
 Agency was also "an institution unknown to Roman law" as no "individual could conclude a binding contract on behalf of another as his agent".
 On the other hand, Islamic law and the later common law "had no difficulty in accepting agency as one of its institutions in the field of contracts and of obligations in general".
 The claims about the Islamic origins of hawala have later been challenged by Cinar.